-We will write to patients who have used these services within the last year, as well as key stakeholders including MPs, council representatives, primary care leaders and Healthwatch in areas outside of north and mid Hampshire from which patients use HHFT's regional services.
+We will include information about the consultation on outpatient appointment letters during the consultation period.
+We will also target users, and patient groups representing users, of these specialist services as part of our consultation activity to inform them and to make sure they have an opportunity to comment on proposals.
 We will provide information about the consultation and invite them both to respond and to cascade information to their local networks.
 Face-to-face and virtual meetings and briefing sessions will be offered on request.